aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 Remarks:

 #.
-In the image above, the block from line 9 to 33 passes the data from the client to the interface.
+In the code fragment above, lines 11 to 23 pass the data from the client to the OpenAPI library.
     This corresponds to action 1 in the image above.

 #.
 On line 40, the call to the OpenAPI library is made to convert its data structures (action 2 in the image above)